halderavik/mr_with_ai/MCP_dev.md

     - Once mapping is confirmed (or user provides a new mapping), run your analysis using the mapped columns.
 4. **Generate visualizations:**
     - Create charts/tables as needed (e.g., using matplotlib, convert to base64 PNG).
+    - **For segmented analysis:**
+        - Return one chart/table per segment (e.g., one chart for each age group).
+        - The frontend will display these in a carousel/slider UI, allowing users to navigate between segments.
 5. **Format and return results:**
     - Return a dictionary with keys: `visualizations`, `insights`, `reply`, and `context` (see below).